Firefox2100/AmiiPi/README.md

 ```

 Copy the key to the assets folder.
 The key file should be one combined file, although 2 separate files are also acceptable, with modification to the code.

+[Optional] Update the database.
+There is a SQLite database file in ``assets/amiibo.db``, and it’s generated from the public data collected by Amiibo API.
+Run ``src/BuildSQLite.py`` to update or generate this database file, as new Amiibo being released.

 Configure the paths.
 Open ``src/Proxmark3.py``, and modify the path strings to fit your system.